Start a New Tradition-Family Reunions

 Meanwhile, the adults sat and visited all afternoon.
 They told of the good and the bad that happened over the past year.
 They reminisced of bygone days remembering family members who had “passed on.”

 The Mudge family reunion died off with the older generation.
 My 22 cousins grew up and moved to all parts of the world.
-We have randallsmorechildren of our own pulling us in so many directions.
+We have children of our own pulling us in so many directions.
 My grown children have never met some of their cousins.
 I’m glad the Randalls have kept this tradition alive at least for their family.

 Perhaps some year the Mudge descendants can come together again and relive the joys of those old reunions.